NBA notebook: Wolves-Warriors swap tops busy trade day

 --The Wizards acquired Shabazz Napier from the Denver Nuggets in exchange for Jordan McRae, ESPN reported.
 Napier, who was involved in Tuesday's four-team deal that sent Clint Capela from Houston to Atlanta, has scored 9.6 points this season with the Timberwolves.
 McRae has 12.8 points for the Wizards this season. --The Atlanta Hawks made multiple moves just before the trade deadline, acquiring guard Derrick Walton from the Clippers and forward Skal Labissiere from the Portland Trail Blazers.
 The Clippers received $1.3 million cash and a second-round pick for Walton, according to Yahoo Sports.
 The Blazers received cash for Labissiere, according to ESPN.

 In addition, the Hawks requested waivers on Nene, whom they acquired in Tuesday's four-team trade. --The Philadelphia 76ers acquired forward Glenn Robinson III and guard Alec Burks from the Warriors in a move to solidify their bench.
-The Sixers will send second-round picks in 2020 and 2022 to Golden State in the deal.
+The Sixers will send second-round picks in 2020, '21 and '22 to Golden State in the deal.
+To make roster room, the 76ers also traded reserve forward James Ennis to the Orlando Magic for a 2020 second-round pick, and they also waived backup guard Trey Burke.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)